The submission deadline for the 2014 Chase Peace Prize Competition is: June 6, 2014 .

 The Chase Peace Prize was established at Dartmouth College by Edward M. Chase, a native of Lithuania who emigrated to the United States, settling in Manchester, New Hampshire, until his death in 1939.
 A philanthropist of many causes, Mr. Chase established the Peace Prize in order to encourage careful reflection on the causes of war and the prospects for peace in the world.
-The Chase Prize is offered each year to recognize the best undergraduate essay and best Senior thesis relating to the understanding of war and the promotion of world peace.
+The Chase Prize is offered each year to recognize the best undergraduate Senior thesis or culminating project relating to the understanding of war and the promotion of world peace.

 The Chase Senior Thesis Prize

-The Chase Senior Thesis Prize is awarded to the best senior thesis that treats the subject of war, conflict resolution, the prospects and problems of maintaining peace or other related topics.
-The thesis may fall within any of the divisions of the College.
+The Chase Senior Thesis Prize is awarded to the best senior thesis or culminating project that treats the subject of war, conflict resolution, the prospects and problems of maintaining peace or other related topics.
+The thesis or culminating project may fall within any of the divisions of the College.
 Successful entries might include, for example:

 - An analysis of the representation of war in art, literature, or music